ITV’s epic India-based series Beecham House premiered in the UK last night.

 “Downton Abbey in Delhi urgently needs extra spice … What should have been a lively romp about the early adventurers was a plodding procession of characters introducing themselves.” ★★★ – iNews

-Beecham House will begin in the USA later this year on Masterpiece on PBS.
+Beecham House will be shown in the US at a later date on Masterpiece on PBS.

-Lesley Nicol reprises the role of Mrs Patmore in the Downton Abbey movie, in cinemas in September.
+Lesley Nicol reprises the role of Mrs Patmore in the Downton Abbey movie, in cinemas this September.